Captains Expectations

 Congratulations!

-Drafting a team is an intimidating thing for newer captains, and
+Drafting a team is an intimidating thing for newer

 it

-certainly seems challenging even to a lot of repeat captains who just
+certainly seems challenging even to a lot of repeat captains

 never

 seem to win.
-We won’t name names, that’s
+We won�t name names,

 not polite!